Skip to main content

 For a cannabis facility, financial modeling ties together:

-• Your operating expenses (OpEx, or operating expenditure, like labor, utilities, and consumables).
+• Your operating expenses (OpEx, like labor, utilities, and consumables)

 Good financial modeling produces projected financial statements (P&L, cash flow, and balance sheet) and key metrics such as net revenue, EBITDA, and EBITDA margin—so you and your investors can evaluate profitability, risk, and funding needs before you build.